Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 # Part One: Understanding Structures and Cells
 Most MRI datasets contain images and details of experimental setup used for acquisition and reconstruction.
-Structures and cells are a convenient way of grouping heterogeneous data together.
+Structures and cells are a convenient way of grouping heterogeneous data together into a single entity.

 ## Structures in MATLAB